 Biochemistry plays a crucial role in the fight against COVID-19.
 Biochemistry is the study of the chemical processes and substances that occur within living organisms, which includes the study of biological molecules and their interactions.
 In the context of COVID-19, biochemistry research is essential in understanding the molecular mechanisms of the virus, developing effective treatments, and vaccines to combat the disease.

-Understanding the Biochemistry of COVID-19
+Biochemistry of COVID-19

 To effectively combat COVID-19, it is crucial to understand the biochemical properties and mechanisms of the SARS-CoV-2 virus, which causes the disease.
 The virus is an enveloped, single-stranded RNA virus with spike proteins on its surface that bind to the human cell receptor ACE2.
 Once inside the cell, the virus replicates by hijacking the host cell machinery to produce new virus particles.